ZachHandley/ZNMI/README.md

 A comprehensive TypeScript wrapper for NMI (Network Merchants, Inc.) payment gateway API.
 This wrapper provides type-safe interactions with NMI's services including customer vault management, transaction processing, product management, invoicing, and recurring payments.

-## 0.2.0 Update

-My bad for leaving it for so long pointing to the wrong file, I have fixed it and updated the `README` <3

-- Zach

 ## Installation

 ```bash